heribellaco/creative/content/portfolio/work2.md

 Freud himself, for instance, interpreted the introverted type as an individual morbidly concerned with himself.
 But introspection and self-knowledge can just as well be of the greatest value and importance.

-Man positively needs general ideas and convictions that will give a meaning to his life and enable him to find a place for himself in the universe.
-He can stand the most incredible hardships when he is convinced that they make sense; he is crushed when, on top of all his misfortunes, he has to admit that he is taking part in a “tale told by an idiot.”